|Referee Seminar w/ Alex Gioiella & Patrick Webster

 || Apr 11, 2020

 This is a Certified Referee Seminar and meets one of the requirements for becoming a certified fencing referee for USA Fencing.
 This clinic is an all-day event open to all ages regardless of membership status with USA Fencing.
-The cost is $75.00 per person, $45 for current college or high school students (Must bring valid student ID) to be paid at the seminar.
+The cost will be re-evaluated in light of the coronavirus situation and need to conduct the seminar with a different format.

 Patrick Webster - Mr. Webster is currently the Referee’s Commission Vice-Chair for Domestic Referee Development.
 He has consistently reffed foil and epee at the national level and often serves as a national level assigner and referee coordinator.
 He has been involved in the sport for over 25 years.